Knowledge Base

 While they still technically exist within your website’s structure, orphan pages do not contribute to your overall SEO performance.
 In fact, they weaken it.

-More critically, orphan pages hurt your bounce rate and session duration, as users can’t access valuable content that could have kept them engaged or guided them deeper into the conversion funnel.
+More critically, orphan pages lower your bounce rate and session duration, as users can’t access valuable content that could have kept them engaged or guided them deeper into the conversion funnel.

 By remaining disconnected, they waste valuable crawl budgets, reduce overall site visibility, and, most critically, prevent high-value content from being discovered and ranked.